404jv/rentx/README.md

 - [X] Fix error when create a new car with a non-existent category.

 ## ⚖ Rest
 The goal of the rest is basic improve some details in a web service.
 There are a lot of benefits that Rest gives to us, for example, performance and reliability.
-Performance is one of the factors that make the users use an APP, so, the higher the speed the better, and the reliability is important to the service, since, other applications will consume the API, it’s important that clear communications between them happen.
+Performance is one of the factors that make the users use an APP, so, the higher the speed the better, and the reliability is important to the service, since, other applications will consume the API, clear communications between them must happen.

 Now, about this API.
 It is separated from the client, the API is stateless.
 Therefore, every request is different from each other, for example, the route `cars/images` needs a bearer token to authenticate, and so if a user does two requests to this route, both requests must have the user’s token.

-The Uniform Interface is applied here, in all the routes, messages, and resources, I tried to make it more clear possible.
+The Uniform Interface is applied here, in all the routes, messages, and resources, I tried to make it clear possible.
 So, when the token was not sent in a request, the error is `“Token missing”` and the status code is 401, also, some routes are self-explanatory, for example, the route to upload an avatar is `users/avatar`, and the methods HTTP is used to describe the communication as well.
 The route to list categories (“categories/”) is a GET because I just want to retrieve data about the resource (categories) and the route to create a category is a POST.

 I’m sure there are some details that Rest has and this API does not follow or even more, some break of the Rest’s rules.
 That’s because I’m not familiar with it, and my ignorance around this topic doesn’t let me correct it.
 Of course, I always will correct the mistakes, so, if you see some let me know it (you can open an issue [here](https://github.com/404jv/rentx/issues/new)) 😉.